skorks/escort/README.md

 5. Create new Pull Request

 ### TODO
-- allow to specify multiple aliases for command
-- allow to specify description for command
 - if no arguments are provided should take argument/arguments from STDIN (ctrl-d to stop inputting arguments)
 - exception hierarchy for gem and better exit codes (better exception handling for the whole gem)
 - support for configuration files for your command line apps (ability to switch on and off default creation of config file, an option to read specific config file instead of the default, a flag to create a default config in a specific directory, the ability to by default read a config file by walking up the directory tree, the ability to set the config file name, config file options should be validated just like the command line options, ability to configure global options and command specific options, ability to configure extra user data that may be needed)